-The school was directed by Directorate through its Order No.F.DE-15(204)/PSB/2019/1130-1134 dated 25.03.2019 issued post evaluation of the proposal for fee enhancement for FY 2017-18, to get the actuarial valuation for gratuity and leave encashment and report the same in its audited financial statements equivalent to the liability determined by the actuary.
+In DoE Order No.F.DE-15(204)/PSB/2019/1130-1134 dated 25.03.2019 issued post evaluation of the proposal for fee enhancement for FY 2017-18, the school was directed to obtain get the actuarial valuation for gratuity and leave encashment and report the same in its audited financial statements equivalent to the liability determined by the actuary.
 The school was also directed to invest equivalent amount in plan assets as per requirement of AS-15 issued by ICAI.

-From the record submitted by the school, it has been noted that although the School has obtained the actuarial valuation report of its retirement benefits as on 31.03.2019.
-However, the date of the actuarial valuation report was after the balance sheet sign date.
-It has also been noted that provisions reported by the school for retirement benefits in the financial statements of FY 2018-19 were not in agreement with the actuarial valuation report.
+On review of the documents submitted by the school, it has been noted that although the School has obtained the actuarial valuation report of its retirement benefits as on 31.03.2019.
+However, the date of the actuarial valuation report was after the balance sheet signing date.
+It has been further noted that provisions reported by the school for retirement benefits in the financial statements of FY 2018-19 were not in agreement with the actuarial valuation report.